Terafora/My-Mixtape/README.md

 - My Mixtape's front-end was deployed to Heroku
   - Using a procfile and requirements.txt Heroku was able to successfully deploy the site
   - The appropriate env variables were setup to allow the app to run as expected.
+  - Django settings were setup and further refined throughout the progress of this project to ensure the smooth running and transition of the site as it went from running on a local server to displaying on live.

 - My Mixtape's backend was hosted by ElephantSQL
   - The backend is a PostgreSQL database.